Menopause and Brain Fog: Why It Happens and How to Fix It

 4. Does stress make menopause brain fog worse?

 Absolutely.
-High stress raises cortisol levels, which can affect memory and focus.
-Daily mindfulness, journaling, or taking short #ObooBreaks can calm your mind and help you think clearly again.
+Daily mindfulness, journaling, or taking short #ObooBreaks can calm your mind.